srijs/node-aff/README.md

 ### Combining effectful computations

 To combine two effectful computations, the `chain` function can be used, which works roughly the same as `then` in Promise land.
 It takes an effectful computation and chains a function after it, so that it will get called with the result of the computation.
 The function in turn returns a new effectful computation.
-Maybe a look at the type signature can make things more clear:
+To understand things in detail, we need to take a look at the type signature:

 ```
 class Eff<F, T> {